 Why You Should Watch: Since it’s a tale as old as time, there are numerous fairy tale adaptations of the story.
 I included three of the most recognizable versions of the story and focused on live-action productions that take place in 18th-century France.

 While all three of these Beauty and the Beast adaptations have fantastic qualities, my heart belongs to the superior 1946 adaptation.
 Still, this gothic fairy tale is worth watching in almost every incarnation.

 Content Note: The 1946 and 2017 adaptations are PG, while the 2014 adaptation is PG-13.

 Why You Should Watch: Sofia Coppola’s gothic thriller/romance is a gorgeous film with a fantastic cast, including Nicole Kidman, Colin Farrell, Kirsten Dunst, and Elle Fanning.
 The gothic atmosphere is stunning, and the music score is haunting!

-Content Note: R for mild violence and moderate sexuality.
+Content Note: R for mild violence and moderate explicit sensuality.
 Mild overall for an R-rated film.